Back |

 Leg

-The pork leg, also referred to as the "ham".
-While it can be sold and cooked in many different ways, it's arguably most well known for being cured.
-This is what prosciutto and jamon serrano are made out of!
+The pork leg is also referred to as the "ham," and is arguably most well known for being cured.
+It can be sold and cooked in many different ways, favorites being prosciutto and jamón serrano!

 Cooking Methods: Cure, Roast, Smoke